Gredu/liskola.com/content/english/_index.md

 ---
 title: "CV"
 date: 2020-05-12T09:46:04+03:00
 description: "Jesse Liskola is a great man.
-He has years of experience in the field of filmmaking, which has given him a plethora of varied skills, combined with a strong work ethic.
-He is the guy you want on your team."
+He has years of experience in the field of filmmaking, which has given him a plethora of varied skills.
+He is a combination of strong work ethic and knowledge.
+Jesse is known as a man who can deliver."
 ---

 Hi!
 I am Jesse.
 I have been dancing as long as I remember.
 Movies were also my passion since I was a kid.
 At the age of 24, my life started focusing professionally around the Finnish film industry.
 I have participated in several productions, movies and short films, music videos, commercials, television series and theater productions.